 Councils are being given time to prepare and the Government will need time to provide guidance.
-However, it has been announced local authorities will have £61 million over two years to start delivering the new duties.
+However, it has been announced local authorities will have £61 million over two years to start delivering the new duties in the Act.
 The Government has said it will review how the duties are working within that two years.

 “In a nutshell, the Homelessness Reduction Bill transforms the help councils are expected to provide to homeless people.”
 Alice Ashworth,